<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 First, what does living within your BAH mean to you?
 Your Basic Housing Allowance isn’t your budget.
 You create your budget.
 So, how far do you want your BAH to stretch?

 Do you want your living expenses, rent/mortgage, and utilities (electric, gas, water, sewage, and internet/cable) to fall within the allotted BAH?
-What about groceries and gas?
-While your housing allowance doesn't factor in groceries and gas (unless you qualify for COLA or Basic Needs Allowance), some military families like to keep all cost of living expenses under the BAH umbrella when possible.
+While your housing allowance doesn't factor in groceries and gas (unless you qualify for COLA or Basic Needs Allowance), some military families like to keep all cost-of-living expenses under the BAH umbrella when possible, though this appears to be more and more challenging in recent years.

-On the flip side, are you okay with the allowance covering just the monthly rental or mortgage payment and pulling money from your basic pay to cover utilities and other expenses?
+On the other end of the spectrum, are you okay with the allowance covering only the monthly rental or mortgage payment and pulling money from your basic pay to cover utilities and other expenses?

 There are no right or wrong answers here.
 Everyone is different.
-We all have personal goals and live in different places.
-On top of that, your answer today might not be the same answer you give in three years.
-Because, what might’ve worked for you in, say, Nebraska, might not work in California.
-Your needs and budget strategy will fluctuate and evolve as you need them to.
+We all have personal goals and live in different locations.
+On top of that, your answer today might not be the same answer you gave three years ago.
+What might’ve worked for you in Nebraska might not work in California.
+Your needs and budget strategy will fluctuate and evolve as needed.
 And that’s okay!

 Photo from Canva

-30% is devoted to your wants.
-Streaming subscriptions, eating out, vacations, shopping, etc. should not exceed 30% of your take-home pay.
+30% is devoted to your wants, like streaming subscriptions, eating out, vacations, shopping, etc., and should not exceed 30% of your take-home pay.

 The 20% pertains to savings.
 You should set aside 20% of your income for your emergency fund, retirement, and additional investments you’re pursuing.

-Some people have mountains of debt and a desperate need to save and might try to spend below the 50% for needs and increase the 20% for savings.
+Some people have mountains of debt and a desperate need to save.
+They might try to spend below 50% on needs and increase the 20% for savings.
 The rule can serve as a helpful guideline, but it’s crucial to be flexible when necessary.

 Run the Numbers

-Determining how much you should spend on housing is one of the hardest things to do when moving to a new duty station, isn’t it?
-All of a sudden, the pressure between wanting to save and wanting a home with all the bells and whistles come head to head, declaring war in your mind—or is that just me?
+Determining how much you should spend on housing is one of the hardest things to do when moving to a new duty station, isn't it?
+The pressure of wanting to save and craving a home with all the bells and whistles come head to head, declaring war in your mind.

 1. How much is your BAH?

 How much are you working with here?
-While it’s not the be-all, end-all of your budget, your BAH sets a pretty good foundation to build from.
-Check 2023 BAH rates here
+While it shouldn't be the be-all, end-all of your budget, your BAH sets a pretty good foundation.
+Check your current BAH rate here with this BAH calculator.

 2. How much are utilities?

-The average cost of utilities in the U.S. is between $538.03 to $613.03.
+The average cost of utilities in the U.S. is between $562 to $637.
 Crazy, right?
-Once upon a time, we all budgeted about $100 a month for utilities.
-Now, experts say to expect to pay about $290.79 for essential utilities (not including phone and extras like streaming services) a month.
-But this number really boils down to where you live.
+Once upon a time, everyone budgeted about $100 a month for utilities.
+Now, experts say to expect to pay about $328.03 for essential utilities (not including phone and extras like streaming services) a month.
+But this number boils down to where you live.

-Hawaii rings the bell at an overall 193.3 cost of living index.
-Utilities sit at 164.2, groceries are 152.9, and the average cost of a single-family home is $730,511.
-But don’t worry, Hawaii has the highest cost of living index in the U.S., so nearly anywhere else you live should be a little easier on your pocket.
-Mississippi sits on the other end of the spectrum with an 83.3 cost of living index.
-Utilities are 90.4, groceries are 92.2, and the average cost of a single-family home is $140,818.
+Hawaii rings the bell at an overall 179 cost-of-living index.
+Utilities are 141.1, groceries are 125.76, and housing costs are 309.7.
+But don’t worry, Hawaii has the highest cost-of-living index in the U.S., so nearly anywhere else you live should be a little easier on your pocket.
+Mississippi sits on the other end of the spectrum with an 85.3 cost-of-living index.
+Utilities are 86.1, groceries are 97.1, and housing costs are 68.6.

 Want to stretch your dollar?
 Save on utilities with these money-saving tips: